yaya-sy/EntropyBasedCLDMetrics/README.md

 ## Correlations

 We give the MLU, IPSyn and VOCD already computed on the Providence corpus.
-The CSV file is `chi.kideval.csv`.
+The CSV file is `chi.kideval.prepared.csv`.

 But before computing the correlations with the entropy metric, you will need to merge this CSV with the CSVs produced by the previous experiments.